 Come learn how to gather glass in our six-week session, Introduction to Glass Blowing.
 You can book these classes and our experiences online.
 For a video of the process, check out this Corning Museum of Glass Video.

 Warm the Pipe before the gather

 Select a blowpipe or punty from the pipe warmer.
-If you are going to make a blown piece select a pipe, otherwise a punt works for solid pieces.
+If you will make a blown piece select a pipe; otherwise, a punt works for solid pieces.
 The end of the pipe or punty needs to be glowing orange.
 Glass won’t stick to a cold surface, so preheat the end of the pipes.
 The glory hole (reheat furnace) is used if additional heat is required.

 Gather the Glass

 Open up the furnace door (perhaps someone does this for you) and reach over the ledge of the furnace with the pipe.
 Look for the reflection of the pipe on the surface of the molten glass (held in a large pot called a crucible).
 Slowly turn the iron two to three times to gather glass on its end.
 Gather as much glass as possible so that you have sufficient glass.

 Keep the Glass Centered

 Bring the pipe back to a level position and come out of the furnace.
 Now, you have the first gather of glass.
 The glass is hot and moving, so it is essential that the pipe is always moving and kept level so that you can control it.
 If you stop turning, the glass will sag; After lower the end of the iron, the glass will extend; if you spin fast, the gather will expand.
 The glass must stay centered, so keep turning evenly.